Recipes

 Define a named formula

-In addition to named ranges, PhpSpreadsheet also supports the definition of named formulae.
+In addition to named ranges, PhpSpreadsheet also supports the definition of named formulas.
 These can be defined using the following code:

 // Add some data